The Largest Marine Catastrophe on the Great Lakes

 Other ships that went down in Lake Huron during the massive storm were:

-Thought to have sunk near Grand Bend, Ontario, at 12 am on November 10th, with 22 lives lost.
+Thought to have sunk near Grand Bend, Ontario, at midnight on November 10th, with 22 lives lost.
 This ship has yet to be found.
 The James Carruthers was one of the Lakes’ newest vessels; the vessel was heavy and built with extra steel to ensure seaworthiness.
-Unfortunately, even these state of the art improvements to shipbuilding couldn’t save the ship from the storms rath.
+Unfortunately, even these state-of-the-art improvements to shipbuilding couldn’t save the ship from the storm’s rath.

 Captain Edward McConkey was running the Regina southbound along the shore near Lexington.
 The crew was running blind as the wheelhouse was caked with thick ice.
-As the storm pushed her into shore, the ship hit bottom.
+As the storm pushed her into the coast, the ship hit bottom.
 Tearing a hole through the hull, the crew anchored and tried to run the pumps.
 It was hopeless.
 The captain stayed on board while he ordered the crew to abandon the ship.
 People on shore said they could hear the captain continue to blow the whistle until around midnight.
-Regina was thought to be capsized late on November 9th, but according to local divers, the wreck is still in one piece.
+According to local divers, Regina was thought to be capsized late on November 9th, but the wreck is still in one piece.
 She rests on the bottom three miles off the eastern shore near Port Sanilac with 20 lost.

 The Hydrus was thought to be forever lost.
 The 436-foot steamer was heading south on November 9th with a load of iron ore.
 Initial estimates put her at the outer mouth of Saginaw Bay near Rogers City when she sank.
 But she was found in 2013 by divers near Goderich, Ontario.
 Five of her crew were found frozen in their lifeboat when it washed up onshore.

 The 432-foot freighter was running north after taking on 6,000 tons of soft coal at Sandusky.
 The John A. McGean sank near Pointe Aux Barques and Port Hope on November 9th with 28 onboard.